demaceff/03-Assignment/README.md

  a  data set.
 The goal is to prepare tidy data that can be used for later analysis.
 This will be graded by peers on a series of yes/no questions related to the project.

+ Project Requirements:
- Project Requirements: -1) a tidy data set,
+ - 1) A tidy data set,
-                       -2) a link to a Github repository with the script for performing the analysis, and -3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
+ - 2) A link to a Github repository with the script for performing the analysis, and
+ - 3) A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
     You should also include a README.md in the repo with the scripts. (this file) This repo explains how all of the scripts work and how they are connected.

  This R Script is run_analysis.R and does the following.

- -1.
-Merges the training and the test sets to create one data set.
+ - 1. Merges the training and the test sets to create one data set.
- -2.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+ - 2. Extracts only the measurements on the mean and standard deviation for each measurement.
- -3.
-Uses descriptive activity names to name the activities in the data set -4.
-Appropriately labels the data set with descriptive variable names.
+ - 3. Uses descriptive activity names to name the activities in the data set
+ - 4. Appropriately labels the data set with descriptive variable names.
- -5.
-From the data set in step 4, creates a second, independent tidy data set with the average
-     of each variable for each activity and each subject.
+ - 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Assumtions/Expected Results:
-	-1.
-The long form has been adopted for the initial tidy Dataset giving 10299 obs of 68 variables -2.
-68 columns have been selected from the original data based on interpreting the requirements of "mean()" and "std()" -3.
-Tidy Dataset 2 has 11880 obs of 4 variables -Participant_Number
+	- 1. The long form has been adopted for the initial tidy Dataset giving 10299 obs of 68 variables
+	- 2. 68 columns have been selected from the original data based on interpreting the requirements of "mean()" and "std()"
+	- 3. Tidy Dataset 2 has 11880 obs of 4 variables
+		-Participant_Number
 		-Activity_Recorded
 		-Movement_Recorded